cattsmall/SwitchButtons/README.md

 =============
 ###A simple set of toggle buttons for faster prototyping in code

-SwitchButtons are a simple set of jQuery-based toggle buttons for faster prototyping in code.
-I built them for use in my work when I couldn't find a quick, lightweight, easy-to-use plugin.
+SwitchButtons are a simple set of jQuery-based toggle buttons.
+I built them for use in my product design work when I couldn't find a quick, lightweight, easy-to-use plugin.
 I ended up referencing the files so often that I began to think it could be useful to other people.

 Feel free to fork this project and make it your own; I hope this will make prototyping interactions faster by removing the extra time spent on coding for toggle buttons.
 The SwitchButtons styles are in a separate CSS file, so it's quick and easy to create your own look.
 If you're a backend developer, you can also hook SwitchButtons up to code that interacts with a server.
 The possibilities are endless!